lexie23c/Hivebets/README.md

 ### ✅ Fully Decentralized
 - Smart contracts on BSC Mainnet
 - Non-custodial (you control your funds)
-- Automatic oracle resolution via Tellor
+- Automatic oracle resolution with multi-source data feeds

 ### ✅ Fair & Transparent
 - All bets recorded on-chain